Giancarlo Stanton Preview, Player Props: Yankees vs. Brewers

 Brewers Pitching Rankings

-- The Brewers pitching staff is 14th in the league with a collective 8.9 strikeouts per nine innings.

-- The Brewers have a 3.98 team ERA that ranks eighth across all league pitching staffs.
+- The Brewers have the seventh-ranked team ERA across all MLB pitching staffs (3.97).

-- Brewers pitchers combine to rank 22nd in baseball in home runs surrendered (179 total, 1.3 per game).
+- Brewers pitchers combine to rank 22nd in baseball in home runs given up (180 total, 1.3 per game).

-- The righty last appeared on Saturday against the Philadelphia Phillies, when he tossed 4 1/3 innings, allowing two earned runs while giving up three hits.
+- The lefty's most recent appearance came on Sunday against the Philadelphia Phillies, when he tossed 6 1/3 innings, surrendering four earned runs while giving up four hits.

 © 2023 Data Skrive.
 All rights reserved.